 Sinema says she will move forward with Senate Democrats' climate, health and tax bill

-Arizona Sen. Kyrsten Sinema announced late Thursday she will "move forward" with Democrats' massive climate, prescription drug and spending bill, after Democrats appeared to reach an agreement about Sinema's concerns with the legislation.
+Arizona Sen. Kyrsten Sinema announced late Thursday she will "move forward" with Democrats' massive climate, prescription drug and spending bill, after party members appeared to reach an agreement about Sinema's concerns with the legislation.

 In a statement, Sinema said, "We have agreed to remove the carried interest tax provision, protect advanced manufacturing, and boost our clean energy economy in the Senate's budget reconciliation legislation.
 Subject to the Parliamentarian's review, I'll move forward."

-In recent days, Sinema had expressed concern over the portion of the bill about narrowing the carried interest tax loophole.
+In recent days, Sinema had expressed concern over the portion of the bill that would narrow the carried interest tax loophole.
 Democrats say the measure would have added about $14 billion in funding.

-In the agreement, Sinema was also able to secure an increase in drought resilience funding and a 1% excise tax on stock buybacks, according to a source familiar with the agreement.
+In the agreement, Sinema was also able to secure an increase in drought resilience funding and a 1% excise tax on stock buybacks, which would bring in roughly $74 billion, according to a source familiar with the agreement.

-Majority Leader Chuck Schumer said in a statement that the agreement reached among Democratic senators maintains major components of the bill.
+Majority Leader Chuck Schumer, D-N.Y., said in a statement that the agreement reached among Democratic senators maintains major components of the bill.

 Schumer added that the final bill will be introduced Saturday, when the Senate is back in session.